iShares Bitcoin Premium Income ETF (BITA): What It Is, How It Works, and What You Give Up

 Grayscale launched two related products simultaneously in April 2025, and one creates a naming collision that investors should be aware of.
 BTCC, the Grayscale Bitcoin Covered Call ETF, writes calls very close to spot prices — an income-first strategy that maximizes distributions at the expense of upside participation.
 It charges 0.66%, holds roughly $20 million in assets, and reported 91% of distributions as return of capital.
 It has fallen approximately 47% from its 52-week high.
 BPI, the Grayscale Bitcoin Premium Income ETF, maintains more upside participation than BTCC and also charges 0.66%, but holds only about $4 million in assets.
 It has declined roughly 33% from its 52-week high.
 For a comparison of Grayscale's spot Bitcoin products, see our IBIT vs GBTC analysis.

-The naming overlap between Grayscale's BPI (“Bitcoin Premium Income ETF”) and BlackRock's proposed product (“iShares Bitcoin Premium Income ETF”) will create search confusion during the launch window.
-Investors researching either product should verify they are looking at the correct fund.
+The naming overlap between Grayscale's BPI (“Bitcoin Premium Income ETF”) and BlackRock's BITA (“iShares Bitcoin Premium Income ETF”) creates ongoing search confusion.
+Investors researching either product should verify the issuer and ticker before trading.

-Against this landscape, BlackRock's proposed approach has several potential structural advantages: physical call writing on its own IBIT shares rather than synthetic replication, access to the deepest Bitcoin options market in existence, institutional distribution infrastructure that smaller issuers cannot replicate, and likely competitive pricing given BlackRock's track record.
+Against this landscape, BITA has several structural advantages: physical call writing on its own IBIT shares rather than synthetic replication, access to the deepest Bitcoin options market in existence, institutional distribution infrastructure that smaller issuers cannot replicate, and a 0.65% fee at the low end of the category.
 However, the category's fundamental challenge does not disappear with better execution.
 A Bitcoin covered call fund still caps upside and retains downside.
 Every existing competitor has significantly underperformed spot Bitcoin on a total return basis — a pattern that reflects structural limitations of the strategy, not merely issuer-specific shortcomings.

 What to Watch For